 So by doing investments in the 3 financial products, you not only save for your future but pay Rs.
 30,000 less as income tax in the financial year.

-The government incentivises its citizens to use these so that individuals save for their future and also to generate funds which can be invested in long term projects.
+The government incentivizes its citizens to use these so that individuals save for their future and also generate funds that can be invested in long-term projects.

 Important – All life insurance payments are not eligible for this exemption.
 Let us understand when the life insurance premiums are not tax exempted.

 If the premium paid in a year is more than 10% of the amount of cover, then the entire premium is not tax exempted.
 This problem typically arises when it comes to Single Premium Life Insurance Plans.

 Rule of thumb – If the premium being paid is greater than 10% of the Sum Assured of the plan, then the total premium is not eligible for tax exemption.

 Let us see with the help of an example: